mondrodigital/macro-data-refinement/README.md

 For a more authentic experience, you can use the included Node.js server:

 1. Make sure you have Node.js installed on your system
-2. Open a terminal in the project directory
+2. Clone this repository: `git clone https://github.com/username/macrorefinement.git`
+3. Navigate to the project directory: `cd macrorefinement`
-3. Run the command: `node server.js`
+4. Run the command: `node server.js`
-4. Open your browser and navigate to `http://localhost:3000`
+5. Open your browser and navigate to `http://localhost:3000`

+## Deployment

+To deploy this project to GitHub Pages:

+1. Fork this repository
+2. Go to the repository settings
+3. Navigate to the "Pages" section
+4. Select the main branch as the source
+5. Click "Save"
+6. Your site will be published at `https://yourusername.github.io/macrorefinement`

 ## Technical Details